shellspec/shellspec/README.md

 5. If no tag matches, nothing will be run, e.g. `--tag tagA:` runs nothing (it does not match baz above, as empty values are not the same as no value).
 6. The --tag option can be used multiple times, e.g. `--tag tagA:val1 --tag tagA:val2` works the same as `--tag tagA:val1,tagA:val2`

+## About testing external commands

+ShellSpec is a testing framework for shell scripts, but it can be used to test anything that can be executed as an external command, even if it is written in another language.
+Even shell scripts can be tested as external commands.

+If you are testing a shell script as an external command, please note the following.

+- It will be executed in the shell specified by the shebang not the shell running the specfile.
+- The coverage of the shell script will not be measured.
+- Cannot refer to variables inside the shell script.
+- Shell built-in commands cannot be mocked.
+- Functions defined inside the shell script cannot be mocked.
+- Only command-based mock can be used (if the script is calling an external command).
+- Interceptor is not available.

+To get around these limitations, use `run script` or `run source`.
+See [How to test a single file shell script](#how-to-test-a-single-file-shell-script).

 ## How to test a single file shell script

 If the shell script consists of a single file, unit testing becomes difficult.
 However, there are many such shell scripts.

 ShellSpec has the ability to testing in such cases with only few modifications to the shell script.

+### Using `run script`

+Unlike the case of executing as an [external command](#about-testing-external-commands), it has the following features.

+- It will run in the same shell (but another process) that is running specfile.
+- The coverage of the shell script will be measured.

+There are limitations as follows.

+- Cannot refer to variables inside the shell script.
+- Shell built-in commands cannot be mocked.
+- Functions defined inside the shell script cannot be mocked.
+- Only command-based mock can be used (if the script is calling an external command).
+- Interceptor is not available.

+### Using `run source`

+It is even less limitations than `run script` and has the following features.

+- It will run in the same shell and same process that is running specfile.
+- The coverage of the shell script will be measured.
+- Can be refer to variables inside the shell script.
+- Function-based mock and command-based mock are available.
+- Interceptor is available.
+- Shell built-in commands can be mocked.
+- Functions defined inside the shell script can be mocked using interceptor.

+However, since it is simulated using the `.` command, there are some differences in behavior.
+For example, the value of `$0` is different.

+NOTE: Mocking of shell built-in commands can be done before `run source`.
+However, if you are using interceptor, mocking of the `test` command must be done in the `__<name>__` function.

 ### Using Sourced Return